 Meiying Ng / Unsplash

-I’ll certainly be oversharing below and I hope that what I have written doesn’t make you don’t feel too uncomfortable.
+I’ll certainly be oversharing below and I hope that what I’ve written doesn’t make you don’t feel too uncomfortable.

-I really want to help people who have been through narcissistic abuse to the best of my ability and I think that sharing my story might help with that.
+I really want to help those who have been through narcissistic abuse to the best of my ability and I think sharing my story might help with that.

-Before I met my second to last ex, I had never even heard of Narcissistic Personality Disorder.
+Before I met my last two ex fiancés, I had never even heard of Narcissistic Personality Disorder.
 I only ever heard of narcissism in passing and from then on, in my mind, I would automatically apply the label to brash older men working in fields like finance, or women who liked to spend excessive amounts of time on their appearance.

 My friends were getting married and having babies and I felt left behind.
 It seemed as though no matter how hard I tried to create a good and healthy relationship with someone, I would usually wind up being in a relationship with yet another self-absorbed narcissist.

-I deeply desired a mutually fulfilling, loving relationship but the confusing, weird and ultimately, horrible relationships I seemed to consistently get myself into just left me feeling worthless and empty — and always put me firmly back to square one as a lonely, single, childless woman.
+I deeply desired a mutually fulfilling, loving relationship but the confusing, weird and ultimately, horrible relationships I seemed to consistently get myself into just left me feeling worthless and empty — and always put me firmly back to square one as a lonely person.

 So what was the point of finding someone new if I knew what the result would be in advance?
 Even my dates seemed toxic and self-centered!

-I was physically, mentally and spiritually exhausted from all the narcissistic energy in my life.
-I had almost given up on the prospect of finding love and fulfillment with a partner.
-I often found myself thinking that it might be best to grow old by myself, with animals in place of humans in a small apartment somewhere in the suburbs.
-At least there, I would be left in peace and never tortured, used or discarded again.
+I was physically, mentally and spiritually exhausted from all the narcissistic energy that had been in my life.
+I had essentially given up on the prospect of finding love and fulfillment with a partner.
+I often found myself thinking that it might be best to grow old by myself in a small apartment somewhere in the suburbs.
+At least there, I would be left in peace and never manipulated, used or discarded again.

 I’ll tell you below how I did it, but first, I want to talk about why some people seem to be magnets for abusive people.